Blockstream/satellite/README.md

 The scenario of a frequency offset exceeding the correction range is illustrated in the screenshot above.
 Note that the signal band is clearly visible.
-However, it is centered at approximately `-325` kHz.
+However, it is centered at approximately `-325 kHz`.
 Thus, the frequency recovery algorithm cannot correct the frequency and, as a result, frame synchronization is not acquired.
 This situation can also be diagnosed by looking at the "Freq.
 Sync" page of the GUI.
 The goal is to have the "red curve" (spectrum